muldjord/skyscraper/README.md

 * Added 'mobygames' scraping module.
 Limited to 360 requests per hour so won't be included in 'Simple Mode'.
 Can be used to scrape a few games that other sources miss.
 * Updated to new 'thegamesdb' api
 * Made 'import' base folder configurable
+* Added 'Estimated remaining time' to output

+#### Version 2.4.7 (In progress, unreleased)
+* Added c16, c128 and vic20 platforms. c16 and c128 will scrape using c64 alias as they aren't directly supported by the sources

 #### Version 2.4.6 (25th May 2018)
 * Added 'overview' support for AttractMode.
 It will now create the necessary cfg files to show the game descriptions